What is BDD?

 - An awareness of the need to write ‘the specification of the behavior of a class’ rather than ‘the unit test of a class’.

 The ‘Given-When-Then’ formula BDD example

-This is the proposed template for writing BDD test cases for a user story.
-It can be defined as:-
+This is the proposed template for writing BDD test cases for a user story, which can be defined as:

 Given a certain scenario